A startup’s guide: How to navigate business uncertainty

 Sources of level three uncertainty could include customer demand for new products, new technology performance rates, or unstable economic conditions.

-When facing level three uncertainty, businesses should develop a limited set of scenarios that account for the probable range of future outcomes, and create strategies that cover the range of possibilities.
+When facing level three uncertainty, businesses should develop a limited set of scenarios that account for the probable range of future outcomes and create strategies that cover the range of possibilities.

 Level four uncertainty is rare, and tends to devolve to lower levels of uncertainty over time.
 In level four uncertainty, future outcomes cannot be predicted at all — even analysis cannot identify a range of possible outcomes or probability scenarios within that range.

-Since it’s not possible to develop strategies based on possible outcomes when facing level four uncertainty, leaders have to work backwards and define a future scenario based on a set of assumptions that would justify a certain strategy.
+Since it’s not possible to develop strategies based on likely outcomes when facing level four uncertainty, leaders have to work backward and define a future scenario based on a set of assumptions that would justify a certain strategy.
 For instance, deciding on the level of demand that would be reasonable for an R&D investment.
 It may also be helpful to look at the strategies and performance of analogous markets to test which strategies are the most logical and favorable.

-Risk vs. Uncertainty in Business
+Risk vs. uncertainty in business

 The uncertainty advantage is a business approach in which business leaders leverage times of uncertainty to launch innovative solutions in order to discover new market opportunities.
 Contrary to typical risk management strategies aimed at minimizing consequences, the uncertainty advantage is a strategy to create new sustainable ways of doing business in an unstable environment.

-The uncertainty advantage isn’t only applicable to big corporations — businesses of all sizes and all industries can benefit from this advantage if the leadership team approaches uncertainty with resourcefulness and creativity.
+The uncertainty advantage isn’t only applicable to big corporations — businesses of all sizes and industries can benefit from this advantage if the leadership team approaches uncertainty with resourcefulness and creativity.

-These strategies used then can also be used by the startups of today to weather uncertain times.
 Let’s go over some examples of startups that have successfully navigated business uncertainty and see how they applied these strategies.

-3DHQ: Expanding to New Markets
+3DHQ: Expanding to new markets

 3D-printing company 3DHQ identified new market opportunities during times of uncertainty.
 While the company mainly revolved around 3D-printing figurines, during the personal protective equipment shortage mid-pandemic, the company expanded its operations to produce masks with filters to supply to healthcare workers and hospitals.
 The company also bought more printing equipment to keep up with the ongoing demand.